The 10 best telephoto zoom lenses for Nikon DSLRs

 Serious tech and very good optics make this great value

-Nikon's 70-300mm optic packs unbeatable punch for the money, but this Tamron alternative is almost as good thanks to its high-end feature set, quality optics and solid build.
-There's an impressive ring-type autofocus motor which is fast and whisper quiet, as well as an advanced four-stop VC (Vibration Compensation) system that's a match for Canon's latest IS offerings.
-At 765g, it's quite chunky and weighty for this class of lens, but feels solid with refined handling.
-Image quality doesn't disappoint either, as sharpness and contrast are very good throughout the zoom range.
-Colour fringing is also well controlled, even into the corners of images.
+Nikon's latest FX-format 70-300mm lens is fabulous, but this Tamron alternative delivers very good performance at a much more affordable price.
+There's an impressive ring-type autofocus motor which is fast and whisper-quiet, plus an advanced four-stop VC (Vibration Compensation) system.
+Compared with most Nikon VR lenses, however, stabilization is much less effective when panning.
+At 765g, it's quite weighty for a 70-300mm lens, but feels solid with refined handling.
+Image quality is impressive too, with very good sharpness and contrast throughout the zoom range.
+Color fringing is also well controlled, even into the extreme corners of images.

 7. Nikon AF-S DX 55-300MM f/4.5-5.6G ED VR

-A cost-effective and capable option for DX-format Nikons
+A cost-effective and capable option for DX-format DSLRs